RallySoftware-cookbooks/chef-tutorials/README.md

 ## Getting started

 ### Step 1 - Come talk with us!
 There are few things you need to do before you can start writing cookbooks for your application.
-The first and most important step is come talk with the Fellowship team.
+The first and most important step is come talk with The Fellowship team.
 You should be ready to discuss important details about your application such as -
   * What language tools do you need? ie. Do you need leiningen? grails? gradle?
   * Are you using a database that will run on the box or on another system that will be provisioned by chef as well?
     * What database will you be using?
 Mongo?
 Cassandra?